ThoughtWorksInc/msr_development/README.md

 with your local machine, run `vagrant rsync`.

 To build a project inside the VM:

 1. Run `cd /var/<repo_name>`
 2. Run `./run.sh`

 File synchronisation can be automated using the `vagrant rsync-auto` command.
 This starts a watcher in the foreground.
 However, make sure you start it only when the virtual machine is running, and terminate it before changing the state of the VM (using `vagrant halt` or `vagrant reload`).

+## Installing MySQL
+You can use a script to help setup a MySQL installation.
+However, this requires some manual actions.

+1. If you haven’t already, start the virtual machine with `vagrant up` and use `vagrant ssh` to open a new shell.
+2. Run `./mysql_setup.sh`.
+3. When prompted to select the packages to install, accept the defaults and the use arrow keys to select the OK option and press Enter.
+4. Type `Y` to accept installation of the server.
+5. When prompted, leave the password blank; use the arrow keys to select OK and press Enter.
+6. If the installation process was successful, you should see a message stating “MySQL Community Server 5.7.16 is running”.